Readify/madskillz/README.md

 - People want to go on the journey with me because they know they'll be richer for the experience.
 - I am developing strong presentation skills, learning to effectively tailor my content and conversation to many audiences.
 - I am developing the skill of effective pursuasion and building a track record of taking people on the journey with me.
-- I am comfortable with building a product vision with a customer based on their business needs, regardless of whether this involves technology or otherwise.
+- I am comfortable with helping customers understand how to organise requirements to support scaling to multiple teams, and helping them balance the "iron triangle" constraints of time, cost, scope and quality.

 #### I am the protagonist of the journey.
-- I seek to understand my customer's real needs and am comfortable building requirements and technical recommendations off those.
 - I am a servant-leader prioritising the needs of my team members above my own.
 - I am an outspoken advocate of my team.
 They can trust me to be the first line of defense.
 - I know the buck stops with me.
 At the end of the day I am responsible for my team and the relationship with our client.